kaiwalya-07/Lab-Exam-Proctoring-in-Linux/README.md

 ● At least 12 GB of available space

-## 1. Building Linux Kernel/Compiling Linux Kernel from Source Code
- It involves building a custom version of the Linux system by compiling the source code.
+Step 1.
+Building Linux Kernel/Compiling Linux Kernel from Source Code It involves building a custom version of the Linux system by compiling the source code.
 This process has several steps, like configuring, compiling, and installing the kernel.
 Step 1.
 Source Code Download